-Demand of fresh fruits in China is led by steady economic growth as there was substantial increase in overall household income.
-Imported fruits in China are expected to be in variety, convenient and of high quality.
+The demand for fresh fruits in China is led by steady economic growth as there was a substantial increase in overall household income.
+Imported fruits in China are expected to be in variety, convenient, and of high quality.
 Chinese citizens now demand year-round availability of freshly produced fruits.

 Market overview of Imported fruits in China

-In Chinese culture there have been a lot of importance given to eating fruits.
-Among friends and family, fruits are given as good gesture and as gift.
-Imported produce and fresh fruits, especially of western brands are considered as status symbol or wealth for many middle-and upper-income Chinese consumers.
-This perception is not only limited to Tier I cities, but increasingly in Tier II and III cities as well.
-Increasingly consumers have now become more demanding for large variety in fresh fruit imports, especially of the tropical category.
+In Chinese culture, there has been a lot of importance given to eating fruits.
+Among friends and family, fruits are given as good gestures and as gifts.
+Imported produce and fresh fruits, especially of western brands are considered as status symbols or wealth for many middle-and upper-income Chinese consumers.
+This perception is not only limited to Tier I cities but increasingly in Tier II and III cities as well.
+Increasingly consumers have now become more demanding for a large variety in fresh fruit imports, especially of the tropical category.

 Foreign fresh fruit exporters have a clear opportunity to take advantage of China’s domestic growing seasons and counter-seasons demand.
-During the winter, domestic fruit production is limited, and as a result consumer who normally buy domestic turn to higher-priced fresh fruit imports.
-Although imported fresh fruit market is quite price sensitive.
-On the other hand, imported, branded fresh fruits are also considered to be meeting higher food safety standards and therefore earns a premium in the Chinese fruit market.
+During the winter, domestic fruit production is limited, and as a result, consumers who normally buy domestic turn to higher-priced fresh fruit imports.
+Although imported fresh fruit market quite prices sensitive.
+On the other hand, imported, branded fresh fruits are also considered to be meeting higher food safety standards and therefore earn a premium in the Chinese fruit market.

-A growing segment of the population has become more concerned with food safety standards of domestically grown fruits as they are widely considered to be of a lower quality and have less safety standards as compared with foreign imported fruit.
+A growing segment of the population has become more concerned with food safety standards of domestically grown fruits as they are widely considered to be of lower quality and have fewer safety standards as compared with foreign imported fruit.